14 min. to read

 The next step involves customizing your portfolio.
 A portfolio demands a layout that is fascinating and eye-catching.
 Want to build a photography portfolio?
 WordPress provides you with a lot of portfolio based themes that you can download for as low as $2.
 If you search enough, you may even find some good themes for free.

 Do not finalize the layout in one go, test multiple themes first and see what looks best and is relevant to your work and portfolios photos.
 Next, add a contact page and social media links for people to get in touch with you.

 If you have a sound budget and you want to make it a bit more exciting, then you can hire a developer who can code and adjust your portfolio’s foundation as you like.

+How to start a portfolio for photography?
 Also, categorize your photos carefully.
 For example, there should be a specific section for nature photography and another for humans or faces.

-Another element to keep the visitors hooked is to add interesting captions or a little story behind the photo.
+When creating a photography portfolio, another element to keep the visitors hooked is to add interesting captions or a little story behind the photo.
 It will also add personality to your site.

 If you want to work as a professional and do your photography career, the last step is to make your portfolio go live.
 But, before you do that, make sure to check everything on your portfolio.
 See if the layout looks good and if you’ve added your work samples and check each portfolio photo.
 While you can always go back and make changes, but it would be wiser to look into it before you go live.